Skip to main content Skip to secondary navigation

 Sophomore IntroSems

 Sophomore Seminars may be taught by Stanford faculty, instructors, and staff with terminal degrees and a salaried position with a Stanford department or program.
-(Instructors may be eligible for supplemental payment if they meet the conditions outlined in the table below.)
-Teaching is contingent upon your department's and the IntroSems Program's approval.
-The IntroSems Program will review and approve after you submit your seminar to the IntroSems program.
-You are welcome to wait for department approval after you learn if you have received IntroSems approval first.
+In addition to IntroSems Program approval, offering the seminar is also contingent upon your department's approval.
+Submit your new seminar form to us by March 3rd.

-2. Co-instructor name, email, SUNet, and EMPLID, if applicable.
-No more than two instructors may teach an IntroSem together.
+2. Your email, SUNet, and EMPLID and the same details for a co-instructor, if applicable.
+No more than two eligible instructors may teach an IntroSem together.

 3. Primary Offering Department